sofiabroome/sofiabroome.github.io/_pages/about.md

 #### Student representation

-I'm member of the PhD Chapter board, representing KTH doctoral students centrally, for example in the Ethics committee of KTH, and member of the PhD student council of the EECS school.
+Between March 2020 and June 2021, I worked 20% as an elected member of the PhD Chapter board, representing KTH doctoral students centrally, for example in the Ethics committee of KTH.
+I was also part of the local council of the EECS school.
+In the board, I worked with advocacy questions for doctoral students.